-TMJ refers to the temporomandibular joint, and it is a hinge that joins your jaw to the temporal bones of the skull.
-This joint allows you to move your jaw side to side and up and down so that you can chew, talk or yawn conveniently.
-In some cases, there can be problem with the facial muscles and jaw that controls the problem are called the temporomandibular disorder or the temporomandibular joint disorder.
+TMJ refers to the temporomandibular joint, and it is a hinge that joins your jaw to the temporal bones of your skull.
+This joint allows you to move your jaw side to side and up and down, and facilitates chewing, talking, and yawning.
+In some cases, there can be a problem with this joint that is referred to as Temporomandibular Joint Disorder or TMD.

 Causes of TMJ Disorder